-The ACT AOD Qualification Strategy (QS) aims to ensure the development and maintenance of a competent and professional ATOD workforce in the ACT.
-It also aims to ensure that all ATOD workers in the ACT have a shared minimum knowledge and skill base.
+The ACT Alcohol and Other Drug Qualifications Strategy aims to ensure the development and maintenance of a competent and professional specialist workforce in the ACT.
+It also aims to ensure that all AOD workers in the ACT have a shared minimum knowledge and skill base.

 Download the ACT AOD QS Policy.

-In order to meet the Qualification Strategy requirements all specialist ACT ATOD services (funded by ACT Health) will require relevant staff to successfully complete:
+In order to meet the Qualification Strategy requirements all specialist ACT AOD services (funded by ACT Health) will require relevant staff to successfully complete:

-1. A qualification in ATOD or addiction studies which is equivalent to, or above, the Australian Qualifications Framework Certificate IV in Alcohol and Other Drugs (CHC43215).
+1. A qualification in AOD or addiction studies which is equivalent to, or above, the Australian Qualifications Framework Certificate IV in Alcohol and Other Drugs (CHC43215).

 2. A health, social, or behavioural science related tertiary (university) qualification plus the ‘Alcohol and Other Drug Skill Set’:

-CHCAOD004 Assess needs of clients with AOD issues
+CHCAOD004 Assess the needs of clients with AOD issues

 CHCAOD006 Provide interventions for people with AOD issues